 Go early in hot months.
 The coast is easier in the morning, and the pueblo is more pleasant before midday heat.

 Expect bus information to change.
-Current listings are useful, but local Yucatán routes can shift.
+Local Yucatán routes can shift.
 Confirm at the terminal, with the driver, or through the operator’s current channel before building a tight itinerary.

 Avoid the last-minute beach return.
 If you are not driving, have your route back to Mérida clear before sunset.